MicroTed/ufs_ideal_run/README.md

 For the Thompson microphysics, input files can be downloaded with the get_thompson_tables.sh script.

+If you get ESMF errors about 'Invalid argument', then the fd_ufs.yaml file may be out of date.
+One location for this file is ufs_weather_model/tests/parm

 For more details see the documents in docs/ideal_docs  at https://github.com/LarissaReames-NOAA/GFDL_atmos_cubed_sphere/tree/ideal-periodic